piku/piku/README.md

 From the bottom up:

+- [ ] Support Node deployments (if at all possible in a sane fashion)
 - [ ] Support Java deployments
 - [ ] Support Go deployments
 - [ ] `chroot` isolation